markharrison/doc-mcp/docs/06-mcp-auth.md

 As part of the authentication process, the user is shown a consent screen detailing what information will be shared and what permissions the application is requesting.
 The user can choose whether to proceed.
 In enterprise environments, administrators may grant consent on behalf of all users in the organization.

 The access token follows the JWT (JSON Web Token) standard.
+It is a cryptographically signed string that contains information (claims) about the user's identity and access permissions.
+The signature ensures the token's integrity - proving it was issued by Entra and preventing forgery.
 You can learn more at [https://jwt.io/introduction](<https://jwt.io/introduction>).

 ## Colors MCP Server